-Most of us look forward to the fun and festivities that take place around July 4th – picnics, backyard barbecues, and – fireworks!
-Our pets, however, may not share our enthusiasm.
+Most of us look forward to the fun and festivities that take place around July 4th – even if it might look a bit different this year.
+Our pets, however, may not share our enthusiasm for picnics, backyard barbecues or fireworks.
 More pets go missing on the 4th of July than any other time of the year.
 And many pets injure themselves trying to escape.
 Some dogs and cats show no reaction to fireworks, but a pet’s reaction to loud noises can change over time.
 Regardless of your pet’s fear level – being prepared will help them stay safe and feel secure.

 - Keep your dog at home in an area where he can’t get out – no open windows or screen doors.
 A frightened dog will go through screens, leap out high windows you didn’t think they could reach or wiggle through openings that you never thought they could.
 If your pet reacts to thunder, then it’s safe to think he will react to fireworks.